FundamentalOfProgramming-SUT-2022/project-kasrahmi/README.md

 4. Open Vim and use the following commands to utilize the features provided by this utility:

--replace            = replace an string of a file with another string -grep               = print lines of files which contain an string -tree               = show directories and files of a folder -compare            = compare lines of two given files -find               = find an string in a file
+- replace            = replace an string of a file with another string
+- grep               = print lines of files which contain an string
+- tree               = show directories and files of a folder
+- compare            = compare lines of two given files
+- find               = find an string in a file
--cat                = print what is in a file -auto_indent        = closing pairs
+- cat                = print what is in a file
+- auto_indent        = closing pairs
--createfile         = create a file
+- createfile         = create a file
--insert             = insert a file
+- insert             = insert a file
--remove
--copy
--cut
--paste
--undo
+- remove
+- copy
+- cut
+- paste
+- undo

 For detailed usage instructions and examples, refer to the PDF file included in this repository.